hyosung11/Launch-School/journal.md

 13:16 Finished TGUs and now need to take a shower before we leave.

 15:29 Back from exploring the St. Rocco festival in Ft.
 Lee where the kids got some toys and we had popcorn and cotton candy.

+17:42 Finished Sprint 4 Review, Sprint 4 Retrospective, and Sprint 5 Planning.
+Dinner soon, so I am going to relax and tackle some more problems after dinner.